Roanoke-Blacksburg Regional Airport Terminal Image

 Media Access to Leased Areas

 The areas that are leased by the airlines, including ticket counters, gate areas/waiting areas, private offices, and leased to other tenants, such as rental car agencies, restaurant and retail operators, are under the sole authority and control of individual Tenants.
 Media access to leased areas must be specifically approved by the appropriate businesses on a case-by-case basis.
+Please contact the Public Information representative for assistance.

 Media Access to Security Areas